Sleepers have proper beds with washbasin. This is a 2-berth sleeper on City Night Line...

 City Night Line: Double-deck sleeping-cars

-City Night Line is the brand name for German Railways' sleeper services crossing Germany between The Netherlands, Switzerland, Germany, Denmark, Austria & Prague.
+City Night Line is the brand name for German Railways' sleeper services crossing Germany between The Netherlands, Switzerland, Germany, Austria & Prague.
 Some City Night Line trains (including Berlin to Zurich, Hamburg to Zurich) use impressive double-deck sleeping-cars which have deluxe rooms on the top deck with 1 & 2-berths, small table and chairs, private toilet and shower, and very compact economy rooms mostly on the lower deck with 1 or 2 berths with washbasin.
 There is also one 4-berth sleeper compartment per sleeping-car.
 Although not a City Night Line service, similar double-deck sleepers run on the Wiener Walzer between Zurich and Vienna.

 City Night Line: Comfortline sleeping-cars